 10. Long-form content generates 9x more leads than short-form content

-Long-form blog posts are perceived as more valuable and linkable because of the added value and tips contained that makes it lengthy.
+Long-form blog posts are perceived as more valuable and linkable because of the added value and tips contained that make it lengthy.
 Curata found out that blog posts of a longer length generated 9x more leads than shorter blog posts.

 It pays to take time in writing ‘epic’ posts and guides that provide immense value to your readers.
 The saying, great content takes time, still holds true.